apache/flink-connector-kafka/docs/content/docs/connectors/table/kafka.md

       <td>yes</td>
       <td style="word-wrap: break-word;">(none)</td>
       <td>String</td>
       <td>Topic name(s) to read data from when the table is used as source, or topics for writing when the table is used as sink.
 It also supports topic list for source by separating topic by semicolon like <code>'topic-1;topic-2'</code>.
-Note, only one of "topic-pattern" and "topic" can be specified for sources.
+Note, only one of "topic-pattern" and "topic" can be specified.
 For sinks, the topic name is the topic to write data.
 It also supports topic list for sinks.
-The provided topic-list is treated as a allow list of valid values for the `topic` metadata column, if not provided, any value is valid.
-If the 'topic' option isn't specified, or a list is provided, for sink table, 'topic' metadata column is writable and must be specified.</td>
+The provided topic-list is treated as a allow list of valid values for the `topic` metadata column.
+If a list is provided, for sink table, 'topic' metadata column is writable and must be specified.</td>
     </tr>
     <tr>
       <td><h5>topic-pattern</h5></td>